cambridge-cares/TheWorldAvatar/Agents/SmartMeterAgent/README.md

 # Smart Meter Agent

 ## Purpose
-The purpose of Smart Meter Agent is to handle HTTP requests to retrieve latest reading from a database storing smart meter readings every minute, or retrieve all valid historical readings from a database or a CSV file, and upload the data to instantiated time series in the KG.
+The purpose of Smart Meter Agent is to handle HTTP requests to retrieve latest reading for the current time from a database storing smart meter readings every minute, or retrieve all valid historical readings from a database or a CSV file, and upload the data to instantiated time series in the KG.

 ## Requirements
 - In order to run SmartMeterAgent, a local version (or if you are running in a stack, a stack version) of (TripleStore)AccessAgent needs to be deployed.
 Refer to [AccessAgent README](https://github.com/cambridge-cares/TheWorldAvatar/blob/main/JPS_ACCESS_AGENT/README.md) for Access Agent setup.
 Routing information of the target blazegraph should be uploaded accordingly before calling SmartMeterAgent.